sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Tutorials/IntelliJ_Hotkeys/chapter6.md

 * Pressing <kbd>.</kbd> completes the code and adds a . so you can continue typing.
 * Pressing <kbd>Space</kbd> does the same but adds a space instead of a . (this is different from regular suggestions after typing a .!)

-Currently, Optimus has a method called .catchphrase that takes a prefix and returns \<prefix\> Rollout!.
+As it stands, Optimus has a method called .catchphrase that takes a prefix and returns \<prefix\> Rollout!.
 We can rename that method to rollout.

 To navigate to the .catchphrase method, use <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>B</kbd>.
 Then delete catchphrase and replace it with rollout ( don't use <kbd>Shift</kbd> + <kbd>F6</kbd>).